-3. Raise the front wheels off the ground Using a ruler, measure the farth covering before the motor stops est distance in from the edge of the r method to shade parts of the panel. e solar panel that you can move the

-Side: Distance: Observations:
+3. Raise the front wheels off the ground and use a piece of paper or other method to shade parts of the panel.
+Using a ruler, measure the farthest distance in from the edge of the solar panel that you can move the covering before the motor stops running.
+Side: Distance: Observations: Measurement For this section, you will need a multimeter or the Horizon Renewable Energy Monitor.

-Measurement

-For this section, you will need a multimeter or the Horizon Renewable Energy Monitor.
 For an introduction to using a multimeter, click here.
 1. Raise the front wheels off the ground and measure the current in Amps and the voltage in Volts while tilting the panel to get the highest values.
-Record your measurements below:

-(Answers will vary, but check that they are within reason, i.e. not >1A.)

-Current: A

-Voltage:V

-2. Measure the current in Amps and the voltage in Volts while shading the solar panel.
+Record your measurements below: (Answers will vary, but check that they are within reason, i.e. not >1A.)
+Current: A Voltage: V 2.
+Measure the current in Amps and the voltage in Volts while shading the solar panel.
 What is the lowest current and voltage that will still run the motor?

-Current: A

-Voltage: V
+Current: A Voltage: V

 3. Use different colors of light with your solar panel as before.
 Measure the current in Amps and the voltage in Volts while running the motor.
 What color gave the highest values?
-Record your answers below: Color: Current: A Voltage: V Analysis 1.
-Make a scientific claim about silicon semiconductors based on what you observed while running the solar car.
-Claim should reference physical or chemical characteristics of silicon semiconductors.
-Example: "Silicon solar cells are best at conducting electrons with a visible light wavelength."
+Record your answers below: Со lor: Cu rrent: A Vo ltage: V Analysis 1.
+Make a scientific claim about silicon semiconductors based on what you observed while running the solar car. aim should reference physical or chemical characteristics of silicon semiconductors. cample: "Silicon solar cells are best at conducting electrons with a visible light wavelength."
 2. What evidence do you have to back up your scientific claim?
-Evidence should cite data in Observations and/or Experimentation sections.
-Example: "The car completed the track in 15 seconds when the solar panel was under visible light.
-Infrared took 26 seconds and ultraviolet took 24 seconds."
-3. What reasoning did you use to support your claim?
-Reasoning can draw from Background section and/or other materials used in class.
-Example: "Longer times mean the semiconductors didn't conduct electrons as well."
+Exc idence should cite data in Observations and/or Experimentation sections. ample: "The car completed the track in 15 seconds when the solar panel was under visible light.
+Infrared took 26 conds and ultraviolet took 24 seconds."
+3. What reasoning did you use to support your claim? asoning can draw from Background section and/or other materials used in class. ample: "Longer times mean the semiconductors didn't conduct electrons as well."
 4. Design an experiment that could test the effects of temperature extremes on the silicon in the solar cell.
 Describe your experiment below: